 I read a fair amount of non-fiction.
 I’m a fan of memoir and popular psychology of the self-help sort.
 But for sure prefer writing fiction.
 There’s a reason for this.
 I have had a troubled life–probably up to about age 30 things were not very smooth for me.
 There were some bright notes–my kids!
 Meeting my husband, Al!
 Until Al, life was not an easy go.
 I have often wanted to write about the things that have happened to me but I always come back to the people I love.
 I can’t hurt them by telling those stories.
 Most of my loved ones (except for my husband) have no idea of what I’ve gone through, and I don’t want them to know.
 I’ve written about some of my early trauma here on the blog, but mostly I’ve fictionalized my life.
 I like the challenge of starting with the seed of something real and developing it into something that is so far from my life but that still has that essential idea of a woman struggling against forces that would take her down.

 What book, author (including blogger and journalist) has most influenced or inspired you?

 So many.
 I’ve mentioned Jane Austen and Jennifer Cruise and Barbara Samuel, but also Geneen Roth and Sara Lewis, Alice Hoffman and Erica Jong.
 I adore Carol Shields and Margaret Atwood, Louise Erdrich and Anne Tyler.
 Marianne Williamson.
 Lorrie Moore.
 My favorite blogger is the Bloggess, Jenny Lawson.
 She writes memoirs, too.

 What would be your favorite place to write if you could write anywhere in the world?

-I like writing at home, so I’d have to have a home with an office that looked out to the Atlantic or the Pacific or the Gulf of Mexico in a spot on the map where snow doesn’t go.
+I like writing at home, so I’d have to have a home with a comfy chair and lovely desk and shelves of books in an office that looks out to the Atlantic or the Pacific or the Gulf of Mexico in a spot on the map where snow doesn’t go.
 I may get there yet.